Our top tips for the perfect Halloween

 Tuesday, 23 October 2018 | Admin

-ghostly and ghoulish.
-Here at Cyberjammies, it’s fast becoming one of our favourite times
+Here at Cyberjammies, Halloween has fast become one of our favourite times of the year, it's

-of the year, as it gives us an excuse to dress up, decorate our houses, indulge our inner-child
+cosy and festive and gives us an excuse to decorate our houses, indulge our inner-child

-We’ve pulled together our top tips for the perfect Halloween, so whether you’re throwing a
+We’ve pulled together our top tips for the perfect Halloween, so whether you’re dressing up

-party, trick or treating or staying home in the warm, we hope you enjoy it, stay safe and
+for a 'ghouls night in' or relaxing in front of the TV we hope you enjoy it, stay safe and

 1. Your very own Haunted House - We’ve all seen those houses where the owners